Suboxone® Vs. Methadone: Here’s What You Need To Know

 How Does Suboxone® Work?

-Suboxone® is classified as an “opioid antagonist,” which means it blocks the effects of opioids on the body.
+Suboxone® is classified as a partial opioid agonist-antagonist, with buprenorphine being a partial opioid agonist and naloxone being an opioid antagonist.
 By blocking the receptors in the brain that respond to opioids, Suboxone® helps to reduce cravings and withdrawal symptoms so an individual can maintain sobriety.
 Naloxone, one of the ingredients found in Suboxone®, is an opioid antagonist known to reverse the effects of opioids when taken in high doses.
 This makes it a good choice for those with more severe addictions who need stronger medications to help them break a dangerous cycle.

 Benefits Of Suboxone®